 So the other day, when we were at Whole Foods for lunch, the coffee bar was handing out samples of a carrot/ginger and a green juice; we grabbed one of each and gave them a try.
 (We thought that was a lovely coincidence because we were just talking about possibly getting another juicer for the house.)

 Well, I hate to admit it, but to us these samples tasted absolutely horrible.
 (I guess we’re not as as juice savvy as we’d like to be.)

-But yesterday we walked down to the ocean and back home to run some errands and C wanted to check out a new juice bar in the ‘hood not too far out of our way.
+But yesterday we walked down to the ocean and back home to run some errands and C wanted to check out the best cold press juicer in the ‘hood not too far out of our way.

 Oh lordy, I’m so glad we did.

 We walked into this lovely, warm space and Alex poured us a sample of the most delicious sprouted almond milk, fragrant with vanilla bean and cinnamon.
 Since C is lactose intolerant, we’re always looking for a lovely milk alternative and this one is heavenly.